 Azure Data Factory (ADF) is a data integration service based on the cloud.
 It orchestrates and automates the movement and transformation of data.
 ADF is a part of Microsoft’s analytics suite and is not a standalone ETL (Extract Transform Load) tool.
 Composing, orchestrating and monitoring is done for diverse data of various origins which give ADF a diversified data collector stature.

-ADF works across on-premise, cloud data sources as well as SaaS to assimilate, prepare, transform, analyze, and finally publish the data.
+Azure Data Factory works across on-premise, cloud data sources as well as SaaS to assimilate, prepare, transform, analyze, and finally publish the data.
 Like a manufacturing factory that runs various equipment to ingest the raw materials and convert them into finished goods, ADF conveniently collects raw data from diverse sources and transforms them into ready-to-use information.

 Azure Data Factory Concepts